gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now respects POM profiles that are [active by default](https://maven.apache.org/pom.html#Activation), during dependency resolution.
 More specifically, the properties, dependencies and dependency management information is now respected.

-### Customise Clang tool chain (i)
+### Customise Clang compiler tool chain (i)

+In earlier Gradle versions, it was possible to customize the GCC compiler tool chain in various ways.
+For example, you could use the `cCompiler.executable` property to specify a custom C compiler to use.

-TODO - You can now configure the Clang tool chain in the same way as the GCC tool chain, using the `cCompiler`, `cppCompiler` etc properties.
+Now you can customize the Clang tool chain in exactly the same way as the GCC tool chain.

+For more details see [Clang](dsl/org.gradle.nativebinaries.toolchain.Clang.html) and [GCC](dsl/org.gradle.nativebinaries.toolchain.Gcc.html).

 ### Improved Visual Studio project file generation (i)

-Gradle 1.11 add support for [generating Visual Studio configuration files](http://www.gradle.org/docs/current/release-notes#generate-visual-studio-configuration-for-a-native-binary-project).
+Gradle 1.11 added support for [generating Visual Studio configuration files](http://www.gradle.org/docs/current/release-notes#generate-visual-studio-configuration-for-a-native-binary-project).
 This feature has been improved in the following ways in Gradle 1.12:

 * Visual studio log files are generated into `.vs` instead of the project directory